JK business

+A typical JK encounter entails a girl distributing leaflets offering a JKお散歩 (Hepburn, “a JK walk” or “a walking date”).
+It grew significantly around 2006 after the maid café boom in Akihabara, Tokyo had died down.
 Earlier, the service offered was known as a "refresh business".
 When police began investigations, the "sanpo business" arose in which a girl is paid for social activities such as walking and talking, and is also sometimes referred to as "fortune telling".
 Another activity is reflexology (リフレ, Hepburn, :ja:リフレ).
-Many of the girls work in Akihabara in Tokyo.

-The U.S. State Department reported in 2017 that the Government of Japan "does not fully comply with the minimum standards for the elimination of trafficking", and "continues to facilitate the prostitution of Japanese children".
-Japan was briefly upgraded to 'Tier 1' status in the 2018 and 2019 reports, but was downgraded again to 'Tier 2' status in the 2020 and 2021 reports.
+Around 2015 to 2016, Akihabara was regarded as the center of this business.